-- From the drop-down, choose External Report Visualization with which your Dataset Report will interact.
+- External Visualization: From the drop-down menu, choose the External Report with which your Dataset Report will interact

-- Map Report Columns to Filters.
-Clicking [+Add] allows mapping more Report columns to External Filter values.
+- Map Report Columns to Filters: Click [+Add] and map more Report columns to External Filter values

-- If you select "Combine values for each filter", the same Visualization will be displayed for All Filter Values.
-If this box is clear, you can select the number of instances to display in Viewer and in an email.
+- If this box is clear, you can select the number of instances to display in Viewer and in an email.
 Options for Maximum number of instances to display will appear in both Show in Viewer and Show in Email

-- Optionally, select to Show in Viewer.
+- Optionally, select Show in Viewer.
 You can specify:

 - the Height of Visualization